Astridstar/demo-todo-app/README.md

 ** Note that this is a fork from https://github.com/aamirpinger/todo-app-client-server-kubernetes.git ** Source code credits goes to aamirpinger.
 Changes have been made to let it run on kubernetes with dependencies cut to a minimum

+1. nginx ingress contoller required for deployment
+2. Refer to deployment_order.txt for the steps required to deploy the applications.
+This include building of the client and server images.
+3. This deployment uses my github repository as the image repository hence all push require a secret from me.
+Please change in the ./client/make.sh and ./sever/make.sh to the repository to be used.